You’re here because you want to learn how to create a course, right? You’ve chosen the right place at the right time.

 Your dashboard will start to look something like this.

-Make sure as you’re outlining your content you are taking the student through a calculated journey.
+Make sure as you’re outlining your content you're taking the student through a calculated journey.
 Every module should have a natural progression.
 You can even set times and dates on when new content is available.

 For example, if you want your students to focus on something for a few days, you can make it, so the next module won’t release until three days after they finish the previous one.

 Regardless of what style you choose, think about how your audience would most benefit.
-For topics similar to the law of attraction course I shared, I feel that students would benefit from video rather than powerpoint.
+For topics similar to the law of attraction course we shared, we feel that students would benefit from video rather than PowerPoint.

 Now it’s time for another critical step that many course creators skip.
 Deciding on a pre-launch is an important part of your marketing strategy because it will allow you to get feedback on your course before it’s done.

 If you’ve been actively pre-selling the course, you should already have an audience of people who want to buy from you.

 At this point, you can sell them the course before it’s complete.

 You should have created a few modules with some lectures, but the process isn’t fully finished.

 You want to use these people as a focus group.
 You’ll give them a sharp discount on the course for participating and providing feedback.
 You can then use them for case studies as well if they experience positive results due to your course.